tsanket8329/DSA-Practise/README.md

 int keyboards[n]: the keyboard prices int drives[m]: the drive prices int b: the budget Returns int: the maximum that can be spent, or -1 if it is not possible to buy both items Input Format The first line contains three space-separated integers b, n, and m, the budget, the number of keyboard models and the number of USB drive models.
 The second line contains n space-separated integers keyboard[i], the prices of each keyboard model.
 The third line contains m space-separated integers drives, the prices of the USB drives.
 Constraints 1 ≤ n, m ≤ 1000 1 ≤ b ≤ 10⁶ The price of each item is in the inclusive range [1, 10⁶].
 Sample Input 0 10 2 3 3 1 5 2 8 Sample Output 0 9 Explanation 0 Buy the 2nd keyboard and the 3rd USB drive for a total cost of 8 + 1 = 9.
  Sample Input 1 5 1 1 4 5 Sample Output 1 -1 Explanation 1 There is no way to buy one keyboard and one USB drive because 4 + 5 > 5, so return -1.

+HACKERRANK 5 – Cats and a Mouse
+Problem Statement Two cats and a mouse are at various positions on a straight line.
+You are given their starting positions.
+Your task is to determine which cat will reach the mouse first, assuming: The mouse does not move.
+Both cats travel at the same speed.
+If both cats reach the mouse at the same time, they fight and the mouse escapes.
+Function Description Complete the function catAndMouse. catAndMouse has the following parameters: int x: position of Cat A int y: position of Cat B int z: position of Mouse C Returns string:

+"Cat A" if Cat A reaches first

+"Cat B" if Cat B reaches first

+"Mouse C" if both reach at the same time